Irish central bank fines Unicredit over risk controls

-DUBLIN Ireland's central bank on Tuesday fined a subsidiary of Italian lender UniCredit (CRDI.MI) 315,000 euros ($439,000) for breaching risk controls by holding more Italian and Spanish bonds than permitted and for excessive exposure to a single client.
+DUBLIN Ireland's central bank on Tuesday fined a subsidiary of Italian lender UniCredit (CRDI.MI) 315,000 euros (264,856.71 pounds) for breaching risk controls by holding more Italian and Spanish bonds than permitted and for excessive exposure to a single client.

 The central bank said in a statement it had agreed a settlement with UniCredit Bank Ireland Plc after it was found to have held more non-euro denominated sovereign Italian and Spanish bonds than permitted under EU rules, on dates in 2011 and 2012.